 setup_requires, it will not work with ImportError like:

 In order to fix this, you can wrap the cythonize function in a dumb closure:

 try: from Cython.Build import cythonize except ImportError: # create closure for deferred import def cythonize (*args, ** kwargs ): from Cython.Build import cythonize return cythonize(*args, ** kwargs)

-Or stick with version from https://github.com/pypa/pip/issues/5761.
-Where you install cython and numpy using
+Or you can stick to https://github.com/pypa/pip/issues/5761.
+Here you install cython and numpy using

 from setuptools import dist dist.Distribution().fetch_build_eggs(['Cython>=0.15.1', 'numpy>=1.10'])